Duval County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: The temporary permit you received at the time of your arrest is valid until your ALR hearing or until the suspension begins, whichever comes first.
+• Temporary Permit: Upon arrest, you should have been issued a temporary driving permit.
+This permit is valid until the date of your ALR hearing or the effective date of the suspension, whichever comes first.

 If You Refused Testing

-• Implied Consent Law in Texas: By driving on Texas roads, you have given your implied consent to submit to a breath or blood test if lawfully arrested for DUI.
-Refusal to submit to the test can result in the license suspension, even if you are later acquitted of the DUI charge.
+• Implied Consent Law: Texas operates under an "implied consent" law.
+This means that by driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusal to submit to testing can be used against you in court.

 The ALR/Administrative Hearing